deveshSingh06/Natural_Language_Processing/README.md

 - Average Word to Vector(Avg Word2Vec)
 - TF-IDF Weighted Word2Vec

-Hands-on experience of all the above listed techniques can be found out in this file(from section 4 through section 9): https://github.com/deveshSingh06/Amazon-Fine-Food-Reviews-Analysis/blob/master/Amazon%20Fine%20Food%20Reviews%20Analysis.ipynb
+Hands-on experience of all the above listed techniques can be found out in this [notebook](https://github.com/deveshSingh06/Amazon-Fine-Food-Reviews-Analysis/blob/master/Amazon%20Fine%20Food%20Reviews%20Analysis.ipynb) (from section 4 through section 9).

 I have also discussed some text pre-processing techniques such as: